 - Engage one’s pelvic floor muscles before coughing, sneezing, or laughing.

-- Sit on chairs that have back rest and make use of a cushion to support* the lower back.
+- Sit on chairs that have a backrest and make use of a cushion to support the lower back.

 - Avoid straddling positions.

-- Sleep on either sides with a pillow to support* the upper leg and belly.
+- Sleep on either side with a pillow to support the upper leg and belly.

 - Do not engage or avoid exercises that involve the bouncing of the legs.